chrisjberry/datafluencyCB/docs/02_multiple_regression_1.md

 <div class='webex-solution'><button>Solution</button>

-Together, `brooding` and `observing` explain 34.50% of the variance in GAD scores (adjusted R^2^), and there was strong evidence for this model, compared to an intercept only model, BF = 26889.69.
-There was, however, no evidence for a unique contribution of `observing` to the model (BF = 0.19), but there was substantial evidence for a unique contribution of `brooding` to the model, BF = 741841.28, whereby greater GAD scores were associated with higher `brooding` scores.
+Together, `brooding` and `observing` explain 34.50% of the variance in GAD scores (adjusted R^2^), and there was strong evidence for this model, compared to an intercept only model, BF~10~ = 26889.69.
+There was, however, no evidence for a unique contribution of `observing` to the model (BF~10~ = 0.19), but there was substantial evidence for a unique contribution of `brooding` to the model, BF~10~ = 741841.28, whereby greater GAD scores were associated with higher `brooding` scores.
 In the interest of parsimony (not making models more complex than they need to be), the results suggest that only `brooding` predicts GAD and `observing` should not be included in the model that also contains `brooding`.

 </div>